Tech-at-DU/Magic-8Ball-Swift4/P6-Conclusion/content.md

 Try completing this challenge on your own.
 Refer back to the tutorial only when you get stuck.

-> [info]
-**Pitching That**
->
-Another fun way to make use of this app (when you're done) is by practicing your pitching skills with friends.
-Take turns generating startup ideas with your app and pretend to give a 1 minute pitch to your friends.
-Your friends can act as investors.
-At the end of each round, everyone can decide who got funding and who didn't.

 ## App Design

 ![Startup Idea Generator Design](assets/startup_generator_design.png)